Spring Poison Prevention For Pets

-This Friday, March 25th is the last day of Poison Prevention week, and the end of the first week of spring, so we wanted to round up some of the most common poisons that can hurt your fur baby.
+This Friday, March 25th is the last day of Poison Prevention week, and the end of the first week of spring, so we wanted to round up some of the most common poisons that can hurt your pet.

-Each of these are varying degrees of severity, and can be a danger year round - however are more likely to be an issue during this season.
+Each of these are varying degrees of severity, and can be a danger year round - however, they are more likely to be an issue during springtime.
 If you suspect your pet has ingested a poison, call your veterinarian, or call the Pet Poison Helpline (855-213-6680, fees are applied).

 Here are some common poisons to keep an eye out for, especially during the spring!

 Spring is the season of pesky insects, both inside and out.
 When it comes to treating both your pups AND your yards with flea and bug spray, it’s important to not overdo it!
 Exposure to too many chemicals can be fatal for your pet.

 - Lack of appetite

 This is very dangerous for all pets (particularly cats!), but should especially be avoided around dogs, as they are typically more attracted to the smell than cats are.
 Compost can contain fungus that produces tremorgenic mycotoxins, poisonous to pets.
 These toxins cause dangerous seizures and can be dangerous with even just a small amount of compost consumed.

 Spring is a beautiful time of year with the new plants and flowers blooming, but not the safest for your pup!
 Make sure to keep an eye out for poisonous plants; we’ve got a list of the top foliage to keep a lookout for.